Danoneko/Danoneko/README.md

-# Anastasia Merkulova - junior fronted
+# Anastasia Merkulova - junior frontend

 - 👋 Hi, gues!
 I'm just learning to develop on React.
 But I already have a couple of projects that you can look at.
 - 🔥 I have knowledge of HTML, CSS/CSS, Javascript and jQuery.